View on GitHub

 ruff check src/

-# Fix auto-fixable issues
+# Fix automatically fixable issues

 ruff check --fix src/

-# Check code formatting
+# Check code format

 ruff format --check src/

-# Apply code formatting
+# Apply code format

 ruff format src/